NamanVSrivastav/Data-Analysis-Web-Application/README.md

 - Implement more advanced data analysis techniques.
 - Allow users to select multiple columns for analysis.
 - Enhance the user interface with additional styling and interactivity.
+- Currently, the application analyzes only the "Sleep Duration" column.
+In future enhancements, we plan to support analysis of other numerical columns as well.